UFI’s Origin Story

 A few pivotal things happened along the way to propel and sustain the UFI journey.
 With help from Penn Loh and students from Tufts University a scan of Boston’s vacant lots was produced, so we knew which places would be suitable for farming.
 Everyone was enthusiastic as more than 30 lots in our target area were identified as options.

 So as trainees emerged from UFI there would be opportunities for a land trust (which became Boston Farms in 2017) to allow future farmers access to growing plots.
-Also, by 2014, City Growers merged with UFI, and we pledged to keep alive that spirit of entrepreneurship and self-empowerment.
-At the end of 2013, Pat Spence joined as President and CEO and helped expand UFI’s service and effectiveness – through hard work, she and long-time staff have helped shape and sustain the organization.
+Also, by 2016, City Growers merged with UFI, and we pledged to keep alive that spirit of entrepreneurship and self-empowerment.
+In March of 2014, Patricia Spence joined as President and CEO and helped expand UFI’s service and effectiveness – through hard work, she and long-time staff have helped shape and sustain the organization.